 Indeed, faced with rapid urbanization, mass public transport takes on a strategic role: it no longer simply aims to meet demand by seeking to adapt to urban sprawl but also to precede and structure it upstream through an integrated and sustainable approach.

 In terms of infrastructure, this project provides for the construction of a 16 km-long bus lane (with 12 km on a BRT line), including the required interchanges and traffic management systems, as well as shelters.
 It should start operating in 2019.

 On the institutional side, AFD is continuing to support the future single transport regulation authority.
 Optimization measures for the operating plans for bus services and integration of independent transport (taxis and minibuses, accounting for 80% of transport provision) are being studied (real-time information of passengers, station extensions, etc.).

-This project aims to meet urgent needs in terms of urban transport and integrated and effective mass transit network development.
-It is expected that the bus line will have a capacity of 5,400 passengers per hour in each direction, and that it will reach more than 400,000 residents.
+This project aims to meet urgent needs in terms of urban transport and effective mass transit network development.
+The bus line is expected to have a capacity of 5,400 passengers per hour in each direction and to reach more than 400,000 residents.

 The social and economic impacts are planned to be especially high as the bus lane will go through a rather poor and densely-populated area, which is experiencing considerable development.